lsbxa/lsbxa/README.md

-# Pentester & Cybersecurity Researcher
+# Pentester and Cybersecurity Researcher

 Passionate about offensive security, red teaming and low-level systems.